OctopusDeploy/blog/blog/2023-02/multi-environment-deployments-github-actions/index.md

  - AWS
 ---

-GitHub Actions allows developers to perform DevOps operations in a GitHub repository.
+GitHub Actions allows developers to automate software workflows in a GitHub repository.
 The GitHub community maintains templates that integrate third-party tools and repositories, like Jenkins or Amazon Elastic Container Registry (ECR).

-Although GitHub Actions provides a contained solution, a dedicated Continuous Delivery tool like Octopus Deploy provides you with benefits such as environments, a dashboard to visualize environments, and a standardized step template library for a consistent user experience.
+Although GitHub Actions provides a contained solution, combining it with a dedicated Continuous Delivery tool like Octopus Deploy provides you with benefits such as environments, a dashboard to visualize environments, and a standardized step template library for a consistent user experience.
+It's why we recommend you [build with GitHub and deploy with Octopus](https://octopus.com/github).

 In this post, I show you how to build a Docker image in a GitHub Actions workflow, publish the image to Amazon Elastic Container Registry (ECR), and use Octopus to deploy the image to a web application on Amazon Elastic Kubernetes Service (EKS).